Hello!

 Source code can be found here.

-then query/callback times was very very random (1ms, 15ms, 50ms, 100ms).
+After some testing [commit] we get more performance, about 3-times but strange bug came in.
+If the export was called after any Wait() or more generally inside coroutine then query/callback times was very very random (1ms, 15ms, 50ms, 100ms).
 Old wrappers could not reproduce this (always about 50ms).
 So i thought it was something with thread affinity.

-inside callbacks [commit] performance gets even worse!
+After implementing setImmediate() inside callbacks [commit] performance gets even worse!
 (100+ ms).

-So I was searching everywhere on discord, forum and found some discussion about implementing mongodb wrapper and about process.nextTick()
+So I was searching everywhere on discord, forum and found some discussion about implementing mongodb wrapper and about process.nextTick().

-at the end of every export. [commit - read description]
+Without any hard core studying I removed setImmediate() and add process.nextTick() at the end of every export. [commit - read description]

 Finally achieved some improvement.

-Measured using os.clock()
+Measured using os.clock() - node-mysql2

 node-mysql2 first query/prepared query/after Wait vs ghmattimysql

-Measured using os.clock()
+Measured using os.clock() - ghmattimysql

 So i would like to ask few questions: